 The student’s major department will determine to what extent subjects taken as a special student are acceptable for credit toward the requirements for an advanced degree.
 Credit received as a special graduate student is considered with all other academic information in reviewing the application and in formulating a degree program.

-Advanced standing examinations: In certain departments, regular graduate students may petition to take an examination for advanced standing during the examination period in each term, provided that they have never registered for or attended classes at the Institute in that subject.
+Advanced standing examinations: In certain departments, regular graduate students may petition to take an examination for advanced standing during the exam period in each term, provided that they have never registered for or attended classes at the Institute in that subject.